Physical Media Revival 2026: Why the FTC is Fighting for Your Right to Actually Own Movies

 Step 1: Get a Player That Won't Be Obsolete

-This is the trickiest part right now.
-Many manufacturers have stopped producing new 4K Blu-ray players.
-LG exited the player business, and Panasonic hasn't released new flagship models in years.
-The good news is that the existing players from Sony and Panasonic still work beautifully.
-Even better news: the PlayStation 5 (the disc version) is currently one of the best 4K Blu-ray players you can buy, and it doubles as a gaming console.
-If you don't want a console, look for the Sony UBP-X700 or any of the Panasonic UB series.
-Used players can be a great option too.
+The good news: existing players from Sony and Panasonic still work beautifully.
+Even better news: the PlayStation 5 disc version is currently one of the best 4K Blu-ray players you can buy, and it doubles as a gaming console.
+Sony UBP-X700 and the Panasonic UB series are solid standalone options.
+Used players can be great too.

 Step 2: Start With Movies You Actually Love

-Don't try to rebuild Blockbuster in your living room.
-Pick five or ten movies you've watched repeatedly, the ones you'd want available no matter what.
-These are the films you'll never regret buying.
 Boutique labels like Criterion, Arrow Video, Shout Factory, and 88 Films often produce gorgeous editions with restored picture quality and bonus features streaming will never give you.

 Step 3: Hit the Used Market